EC2 IO stress

 Multiple EC2 instances

-Multiple EC2 instances can be targeted in one chaos run.
-You can tune it using the EC2_INSTANCE_ID
+Multiple EC2 instances as comma-separated IDs that are target in one chaos run.
+Tune it by using the EC2_INSTANCE_ID environment variable.

 # multiple instance targets